antire-book/dont_panic/README.md

 ## FAQ
 ### What is the purpose of this repository?
 This is intended to be educational.
 Compile the binary and hand it to your junior reverse engineer.
 Tell him/her to recover the password to the bind shell.
 Or tell them to expand the *cryptor* into something that looks more like a real cryptor.
-This is an education tool.
+This is an educational tool.
 No more and no less.
 ### How does this compare to Shiva or Burneye?
 I would say that it doesn't.
 Shiva (whose source was never released as far as I know) and Burneye are *real* ELF protection tools.
 This repository only seeks to teach the reader how to program various anti-reversing techniques.
 Those tools are for real world usage.
-This repository is for learning.
 ### Why do I need to use *sudo*?
 *Trouble* spawns a child that traces the parent process using *ptrace()*.
 You can easily remove this logic if you are uncomfortable with it.